helvm/helct/docs/developers/ARCHITECTURE.md

 # 📐 ARCHITECTURE

-We do not have ARCHITECTURE
+We have Spaghetti ARCHITECTURE inspired by Flying Spaghetti Monster.

 ## 🦄 🌈 ❤️ 💛 💚 💙 🤍 🖤